Resilient-Labs/morning-challenge-tic-tac-toe/README.md

 # Tic-Tac-Toe ❌⭕

-Alternate between player one (x) and player two (o) to place their respective symbol, in order to win get three in a row diagonally, horizontally, or vertically.
+Alternate between player one (x) and player two (o) to place their respective symbol - in order to win get three in a row diagonally, horizontally, or vertically.

 **Live Demo:** link to be created